 The medical device vigilance system was set up to minimise risks to the safety of patients, users and others.
 Medical device safety issues can be identified through manufacturer, healthcare professional or through members of the public submitting reports to the HPRA.
 This would include the reporting of an adverse incident.
 This is an event during the use of the device which might lead to, or might have led to, the death of a patient, user or of other persons or to a serious deterioration in their state of health.
 In addition, the HPRA can identify safety issues through information sharing with other EU competent authorities.

-The Medical device vigilance system achieves its objectives in several ways:
+The Medical device vigilance system achieves its objectives through:

-- Through manufacturers and users submitting vigilance reports to the relevant competent authorities (the HPRA in Ireland).
+- Manufacturers and users submitting reports to the relevant competent authorities (the HPRA in Ireland);

-- Through the evaluation of reported incidents by the competent authorities.
+- Through the evaluation of vigilance reports and data by the competent authorities;

-- Through the dissemination of information, which may be used to prevent recurrence of the incident, or to alleviate the consequences of such incidents, in cases when it’s necessary to do so.
+- Through the dissemination of information, which may be used to prevent recurrence of the incident, or to alleviate the consequences of such incidents;

 - device modification;

-- advice given by manufacturer regarding the use of the device and/or the follow up of patients, users or others.
+- advice given by the manufacturer regarding the use of the device and/or the follow up of patients, users or others;